Rodgers, Tonyan lead Packers to 30-16 victory over Falcons - WHIZ News

 INJURY REPORT

 Falcons: Kazee and Hawkins didn’t return after leaving the game in the second quarter.
 Jones didn’t play the second half.
-Fry, who made his lone field goal try and went 1 of 2 on extra-point attempts, played because kicker Younghoe Koo was unavailable due to a groin injury.
+Elliott Fry, who made a 23-yard field goal and went 1 of 2 on extra-point attempts, played because kicker Younghoe Koo was unavailable due to a groin injury.

 Packers: Defensive back Chandon Sullivan left with a concussion in the first half.
 Cornerback Kevin King injured his quadriceps.
 Tight end Josiah Deguara was shaken up with less than two minutes left in the game.
 Defensive tackle Kenny Clark (groin) missed a third straight game.
-Other notable inactive players included outside linebacker Rashan Gary (ankle), inside linebacker Christian Kirksey (injured reserve/pectoral) and tight end Marcedes Lewis (knee).
+Other notable inactive players included outside linebacker Rashan Gary (ankle), inside linebacker Christian Kirksey (injured reserve/pectoral),

 UP NEXT